Military Highway Continuous Flow Intersection

 Vehicles turning left will cross over through traffic and funnel into dedicated turn lanes at a signalized location several hundred feet upstream of the main intersection.
 These left turning vehicles can then proceed through the main intersection at the same time as opposing through vehicles without conflict at the main intersection.
 Eliminating the dedicated left turn phase improves the efficiency of the main intersection.

-In spite of their unusual appearance, CFIs are safe intersections.
 Intersection safety is increased by minimizing stop-and-go conditions and reducing the number of conflict points at the main intersection.
 Federal studies show crash rates are reduced by almost 25% at intersections where a CFI has been installed.

 The majority of traffic impacts are anticipated to occur at night and during off-peak daytime hours.

-Construction will be suspended during significant holidays.
+Lane closures will be suspended during significant holidays.